LEARN-LK/lms/authentication.md

 ii. **Enable OAuth 2 Services:**
    - Go to `Site administration` > `Server` > `OAuth 2 services`.
    - Click on `Add a new service`.

 iii . **Add Google as an OAuth 2 Service:**
    - Name the service (e.g., "Google").
-   - In the `Client ID` field, paste the `Application (client) ID` from Google.
+   - In the `Client ID` field, paste the `Application (client) ID` from Google Cloud Console.
-   - In the `Client secret` field, paste the client secret you created in Google.
+   - In the `Client secret` field, paste the client secret you created in Google Cloud Console.